nginxinc/nginx-asg-sync/README.md

 ### nginx-asg-sync Configuration

-nginx-asg-sync is configured in the file **aws.yaml** in the **/etc/nginx** folder.
+nginx-asg-sync is configured in **/etc/nginx/aws.yaml**.
 For our example, we define the following configuration:

 ```yaml
 region: us-west-2